r-lib/isoband/README.md

 <!-- badges: end -->

 Generate contour lines (isolines) and contour polygons (isobands) from regularly spaced grids containing elevation data.
+Package originally written by Claus Wilke and donated to r-lib in 2022.

 ## Installation